 5817.502-1 General

-(a) S-90) An unclassified interagency agreement is required for all DITCO contracts and shall be completed within the Bureau of Fiscal Service of the U.S. Treasury’s Department’s system, G-Invoicing.
+(a) (S-90) An unclassified interagency agreement is required for all DITCO contracts and shall be completed within the Bureau of Fiscal Service of the U.S. Treasury’s Department’s system, G-Invoicing.
 The interagency agreement process within the G-Invoicing system consists of the following FS Form 7600 documents:

 7600A; an agreement establishing the GT&Cs